fupdec/mediaChips/README.md

 Manage your porn video collection - add performers, tags, websites and have fun!

 ## Install application (Windows)
-To install, run the executable file.
-You can download the latest executable under "Releases" on the right hand side of this page.
-After the first launch, go to your "AppData" directory (just write %appdata% in address bar).
+To install, run the executable file. <br>
+You can download the latest executable under "Releases" on the right hand side of this page. <br>
+After the first launch, go to your "AppData" directory (just write %appdata% in address bar). <br>
 Find the folder with the name of this application.
-The folder "userfiles" should appear in it.
+The folder "userfiles" should appear in it. <br>
-Then you should download archive https://www.gyan.dev/ffmpeg/builds/ffmpeg-release-full.7z Extract files ffmpeg.exe and ffprobe.exe from folder "bin" in archive and place this files into folder "ffmpeg" in "userfiles".
+Then you should download archive https://www.gyan.dev/ffmpeg/builds/ffmpeg-release-full.7z <br>
+Extract files ffmpeg.exe and ffprobe.exe from folder "bin" in archive and place this files into folder "ffmpeg" in "userfiles".  <br>
-Check the right way to files should be "C:\Users\UserName\AppData\Roaming\AVDB\userfiles\ffmpeg\".
+Check the right way to files should be "C:\Users\UserName\AppData\Roaming\AVDB\userfiles\ffmpeg\". <br>
 And now you can scan videos from application!
 It's all.

+## Built-in video player
+First of all, the VLC player must be installed in the system.
+Official page with download: https://www.videolan.org/vlc/ <br>
+Second, a system variable must be registered in Windows Path. <br>
+In the variable you need to register the path to the folder of the VLC player. <br>
+By default it will be like this: "C:\Program Files\VideoLAN\VLC" <br>
+Guide how to add variable: https://www.architectryan.com/2018/03/17/add-to-the-path-on-windows-10/ <br>

 ### Portable version
-After the first launch, a folder "userdata" will be created in the folder with the executable file.
+After the first launch, a folder "userdata" will be created in the folder with the executable file. <br>
 Also need to copy files ffmpeg.exe and ffprobe.exe to the folder "userdata\userfiles\ffmpeg\"

 ### Linux and macOS support
-If you are a developer, it may not be difficult for you to adapt the application for other operating systems.
+If you are a developer, it may not be difficult for you to adapt the application for other operating systems. <br>
 The application is made on electron.
-Paths should be responsive to the operating system.
-It remains to correctly add ffmpeg files that are needed to create a preview.
+Paths should be responsive to the operating system.  <br>
+It remains to correctly add ffmpeg files that are needed to create a preview.  <br>
-Perhaps if there are a lot of people willing, I will port it for these systems.
+Perhaps if there are a lot of people willing, I will port it for these systems. <br>

 ## Features

 #### App
 - Video player with time markers (New!)
 - Tabs for easy browsing
+- Flexible and convenient filter system for any parameter
 - Password protection
 - Backup management
 - Customizing colors, fonts